Brooke Combe: Early life

 Combe grew up in Dalkeith, a small town near Edinburgh, Scotland, playing instruments from a young age.
 Raised on her grandparents' collection of classic Motown albums, as well as the '90s neo-soul and R&B loved by her parents, she began to branch out to rock music at 17 and was encouraged by her school music teacher to develop her vocals and to study music at university.
 Combe began to release covers of her favourite songs online, which quickly grew her audience.

 2021-2024: Island Records

 Combe first came to national prominence with her 2021 debut single, "Are You With Me?", a "glossy", singalong track with a "hand-clapping chorus".
-She would later sign to major-label Island Records, appeared at Glastonbury Festival in 2022, and released 2023 mixtape Black is the New Gold, which "explored oppression and ideas of typical femininity through the lens of a tender homage to her Black roots."
+She would later sign to major-label Island Records, appeared at the Glastonbury Festival in 2022, and released 2023 mixtape Black is the New Gold, which "explored oppression and ideas of typical femininity through the lens of a tender homage to her Black roots."
 Combe later began writing her debut album, but became disillusioned when faced by the commercial constraints and expectations of a major label.
 She dropped out of her contract and began working with producer and frontman of the Coral, James Skelly.